ferjflores/ferjflores.github.io/docs/use-cases/style-guide-compliance.md

 Below are some tactical guidelines on using AI coding assistants for both the generation of new code and revision of existing code to meet a style guide.

-## Suggested Ways To Use AI Coding Assistants for Style guide-compliant Code
+## Suggested Ways To Use AI Coding Assistants for Style Guide-compliant Code

 ### Generating new code in compliance with a style guide